-(2) Conditional admission due to non-fulfillment of GPA requirement:
+b) Conditional admission due to non-fulfillment of English Proficiency requirement

-A student with a recognized baccalaureate degree with a cumulative grade point average below 3.00 on a 4.0 scale, or its established equivalent, and who meets the English language competency requirements for general admission stated in Part I above, may be admitted conditionally to a Master's program.
-Such a student must meet the following requirements during the period of conditional admission or be subject to dismissal:
+If the applicant has achieved an EmSAT English with a minimum score of 1250 or its equivalent with a recognized B.Pharm. degree and a minimum cumulative grade point average (CGPA) of 3.0 on a 4 scale, he/she may be conditionally admitted to the Master program.
+Such a student must meet the following requirements during the first semester of conditional admission or be subject to a dismissal:

-- 1. may take a maximum of nine credit hours in the first semester of study; - 2. must achieve an overall grade point average of 3.00 on a 4.0 scale, or its established equivalent, in the first nine credit hours of credit-bearing courses studied for the Master's program.
+- i.
+Must take six credit hours in the first semester of study, not including intensive English courses; - ii.
+Must achieve a minimum CGPA of 3.0 on a 4.0 scale, in the first semester; - iii.
+Must achieve an EmSAT English with a minimum score of 1400 or its equivalent, by the end of the student's first semester of study.